 Once you define the scope, the next step for the developer is to prepare a detailed master services agreement.
 This document is explicit about exactly what happens in the development process.

-Even though a scope definition is in place, it's quite possible that you may discover possibilities to add to the development that you didn't know about when the process started.
+Even though a scope definition is in place, you may discover possibilities to add to the development you didn’t know about when the process started.

 The contract should define how to handle additions due to scope creep.
 The additions may be part of another contract, or there may be provisions for an addendum.